What does a Financial Aid Advisor do?

 Responsibilities:

-- Assist students in completing and submitting all required financial aid documents and applications.
+- Assist students in completing the Free Application for Federal Student Aid (FAFSA) and other financial aid applications.

 Qualifications

-- Bachelor's degree in Finance, Business, Education, or a related field.
-A Master's degree is preferred.
+- Bachelor's degree in Finance, Economics, Education, or a related field.

-- Minimum of 2 years of experience in a financial aid or student services role in a higher education setting.
+- Minimum of 2 years of experience in a financial aid or student services role.

-- Strong understanding of federal and state financial aid policies and regulations.
+- Strong knowledge of federal and state financial aid policies and procedures.

 Is becoming a Financial Aid Advisor a good career path?